harshils2340/MetaphorAI-Magical-Storyteller/README.md

 ![Metaphor Magic Storyteller](./path-to-your-image.png)

-This web application allows you to create unique and creative stories for kids based on book summaries.
-You can enter a prompt, and the application will generate a delightful story with images and text.
+This web application allows you to create unique and creative stories for kids based on book summaries through Metaphors and OpenAIs API.
+You can enter a prompt, and the application will generate a creative and unique story with text and images.
+Parents now don't have to worry about finding a new story every day for their kid.

+## How It Works

+1. **Enter a Prompt:**
+   - You start by entering a prompt, which serves as the basis for the story you want to create.

+2. **Python Script & Metaphor API:**
+   - Behind the scenes, a Python script uses machine learning models to generate book summaries related to your prompt.
+   - The app interacts with the Metaphor API to search for books related to the prompt.

+3. **Story Generation:**
+   - The top book summaries are selected, and their content is summarized and combined.
+   - The app uses GPT-3.5-turbo to create a unique and creative story for kids based on the combined book summaries.

+4. **Story Display:**
+   - The generated story is displayed on the Story Page.
+   - Each page of the story includes an image and text.
+   - You can navigate through the story pages using the "Previous" and "Next" buttons.

 ## Getting Started